 Through her volunteer work she meets a coach.
 She notices right away that something is different about the coach- the way she is in the world, the types of questions she asks, and how she gets to the heart of the matter quickly.
 She is in awe and curious.
 She is trained by the coach and in a coaching demo is tricked (she believes) into starting a blog for her writing.
 She is upset that she has agreed to this because as a person of her word it now means she must do it.
 She starts her blog and is happy.
 She realizes that the coach got her to do something she really wanted to do, but was scared to do.
 She volunteer coaches in groups and one day realizes she is really loving it.
 Why isn’t she looking into doing the entire program of coach training?
 She must do a lot of research and due diligence before committing.
 She talks to people.
 She looks for any reason not to do it and can find none.
 She reads the coaching bible and it feels like coming home.
 She is not alone, there are other people like her in the world (she always thought she was weird).

-She waits, does webinars and learning labs and practice coaching to fill the gap.
-Six months pass and at last it is time to begin coach training again.
-She is nervous and scared, will this new community be as great as the last?
-They are.
-She totally connects to her radiant life purpose and finds her inner leader.
+Through her coach training she connects to her radiant life purpose and finds her inner leader.
 She embarks on a journey of turbo charged self-transformation.
 Despite all her prior work, she has danced around owning her own power for years.
 She says yes and no and steps into it.
 She watches, in awe, as others transform themselves as well.
 She loves her community and is fearless in their presence.
 They coach her to her best self and she to theirs.
 She cries.
 She stops observing so much and starts doing.
 She starts to feel more complete than she ever has.
 She goes out in the world and does stuff; it is scary, but also fun and fulfilling.
 She stops telling herself she can’t.
 She is happy, she glows.
-She finishes her coach training.
-She gets sick and doesn’t recommend trying to make up for years of not doing all in one month.
+She finishes her coach training and certification.
 She learns to pace her doing.